 - The majority of assessed junctions have V / C ratios of below 85%, i.e. they are operating well within capacity for all assessed years in both the DoMinimum and DoSomething scenarios.
 This indicates that these junctions will be able to accommodate any additional general traffic volumes redistributed as a result of the Proposed Scheme.
-The effect of the Proposed Scheme on the majority of junctions is deemed negligible; - It should be noted that while there are low impacts to the operational capacity in the indirect study area, this level of congestion is acceptable according to national guidance.
+The effect of the Proposed Scheme on the majority of junctions is deemed imperceptible to not significant and long-term; and - No junctions are predicted to experience a significance of effect that is significant or higher.

+It should be noted that while there are low impacts to the operational capacity in the indirect study area, this level of congestion is acceptable according to national guidance.
 Section 3.4.2 of DMURS (2019) recognises that a certain level of traffic congestion is an inevitable feature within urban networks and that junctions may have to operate at saturation levels for short periods of time during the peak hours of the day.
 Chapter 1 of the Smarter Travel Policy Document also acknowledges that it is not feasible or sustainable to accommodate continued demand for car use.
-Therefore, it can be concluded that the traffic congestion that is outlined in the impact assessment is acceptable with regard to the urban location of the area;
+Therefore, it can be concluded that the traffic congestion that is outlined in the impact assessment is acceptable with regard to the urban location of the area.

-- Accordingly, it is determined that there will be an overall negative, low impact from the redistributed general traffic as a result of the Proposed Scheme.
-Given that the redistributed traffic will not lead to a significant deterioration of the operational capacity on the surrounding road network, no further mitigation measures have been considered to alleviate the impact outside of the direct study area; and - It should therefore be considered that the traffic congestion that is outlined in the impact assessment is acceptable with regard to the urban location of the area in the context of the increased movement of people overall and on sustainable modes in particular.
+Accordingly, it is determined that there will be an overall Negative, Low and Long-Term effect impact from the redistributed general traffic as a result of the Proposed Scheme.
+Given that the redistributed traffic will not lead to a significant deterioration of the operational capacity on the surrounding road network, no further mitigation measures have been considered to alleviate the impact outside of the direct study area.
+It should therefore be considered that the traffic congestion that is outlined in the impact assessment is acceptable with regard to the urban location of the area in the context of the increased movement of people overall and on sustainable modes in particular.